justjake/chopped/README.md

 `knife cookbook create -o site-cookbooks/ YOUR_NEW_COOKBOOK`

+### GO GO GADGET COOKBOOK.

+edit nodes/127.0.0.1.json to configure the run_list for your vagrant box.

+Put something like `recipe[base]` in there for good measure and let it rip:

+`knife solo cook vagrant@127.0.0.1 -p 2222 -i ./.vagrant/machines/default/virtualbox/private_key`

+On future runs you should be using your own user account to cook and clean the box, since the vagrant user may no longer be allowed to SSH.

 ### Testing chef in Vagrant

 Then, you can provision your vagrant box using `knife solo` to test out this chef repo.
 I haven't done this yet, but it looks like this in theory:

-`bundle exec knife solo prepare vagrant@127.0.0.1 -p 2222 -i ./.vagrant/machines/default/virtualbox/private_key`